Best Banks in Arizona 2022

 FirstBank

-Why it stands out: FirstBank has accounts individuals new to banking -- or on a budget -- will appreciate.
+Why it stands out: FirstBank has accounts individuals new to banking — or on a budget — will appreciate.
 Low to no minimum opening requirements and no monthly fees are just a couple of highlights.
-The Anywhere account is the bank's digital account.
+The Anywhere account is the bank's digital checking account.
 Paired with the mobile app, you can handle banking from anywhere.
-Plus, you can set up automatic savings transfers and round ups on debit card transactions to allocate the spare change to your savings account.
-Pros- Highly-rated mobile banking app
+Plus, you can set up automatic savings transfers and round up debit card transactions to allocate the spare change to your savings account.- Highly rated mobile banking app

 - Accounts with no minimum opening requirements available